telldus/telldus-live-mobile-v3/README.md

 - Action (see `js/App/Actions`): an event, with a type and optional payload, that is much like a trigger for a change that you want to happen
 - Reducer (see `js/App/Reducers`): takes existing state and an Action, and returns a new state (never alters existing state)
 - Redux store (see `js/App/Store/ConfigureStore.js`): 1) holds the current state and is initiated with a reducer.
 It provides a `dispatch` function which allows you to pass an Action to it.
 You can also `subscribe` to any changes.
 - Action creator (see `js/App/Actions`): a function that dispatches one or more Actions, synchronously or asynchonously.
-- Redux Middleware (see `js/App/Middleware`): plugins that allow for different types of Action creators, e.g. ThunkActions which can dispatch Actions asynchronously.
-In the Telldus App there is Middleware for the REST API (`js/App/Middleware/LiveApi`) and the Socket API (`js/App/Middleware/WebSockets`)
+When an asynchronous call needs to be made, it is facilitated by `Thunk Actions Middleware` or `Promise Action Middleware`.
+These Action Creators connect to the LiveApi or Websocket connection and when data is retrieved, the appropriate Action is dispatched.
 - Selector (located with component): parses state into appropriate chunks for a React component (should rather be located with the relevant Reducer, because they work on the same data)
 - `connect`: function that binds the Redux store to a React component passing two functions:
   - `mapStateToProps`: a function that uses Selectors to filter relevant props from the state